joeldemontigny/project-sports-analytics-NHL-2.0/README.md

 Python Flask API

-JavaScript:  Note, video.min.js is a JS library that has not been covered in our course.
-It's specific use enables us to create a video at launch of the HTML page.
+Embedded Video - JavaScript:  Note, video.min.js is a JS library that has not been covered in our course.
+It's specific use enables us to host/play a video at launch of the HTML page.

 API Ninjas